haleslab/haleslab.github.io/people.md

 James is a lead research specialist who has developed a great repertoire of techniques and is instrumental in keeping the lab up and running.
 James has been with Emory for over 5 years.

-### Laura Gutierrez-Quiceno M.D.

-Laura joined us in June 2018 as a postdoctoral fellow.
-She brings research experience from prior positions and she is working on the DOD project to characterize changes in the CTE proteome.

 ### Ashlyn Grace Johnson B.S.